RomanKosobrodov/RomanKosobrodov.github.io/_posts/2016-09-18-member-function-to-function-pointer.markdown

 }
 {% endhighlight %}

-This (highly useful) function can now be used with our third-party code like this:
+This function can now be used with our third-party code like this:

 {% highlight cpp %}
 std::cout << third_party_function(standalone) << "\n";